PlehanSebastian/erddapcfg/README.md

 ## Database structure
-The created database has the following structure:
+The database converted from a datasets.xml ERDDAP configuration has the following structure:
 ![alt text](./images/database_structure.png)